3nigm4/99BottlesCsharp/README.md

 ## Project Setup

-In general you can quickly setup a csharp unit test project by doing this:
+In general you can quickly setup a csharp unit test project by issuing the commands below, however you don't need to do this if you clone this repository.
+If you get errors make sure .NET Core is installed.
 ```sh
 $ mkdir funkyName
 $ cd funkyName